WeegeeNumbuh1/FlightGazer/README.md

   - ***NOT*** reliant on [APIs for live aircraft data](https://github.com/ColinWaddell/FlightTracker/issues/33)
 - **It's a neat looking clock that displays your ADS-B site stats when there aren't any aircraft flying overhead**
   - Shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the farthest aircraft you can detect
-  - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, extended calendar info, and even local weather info
+  - Display sunrise and sunset times, detailed signal and range stats for your ADS-B receiver, extended calendar info, and even local weather info
 - Easily configured, controlled, monitored, and updated [within a web browser](https://github.com/WeegeeNumbuh1/FlightGazer-webapp#what-it-looks-like)
+- [Repurpose/analyze FlightGazer's own realtime data](#using-flightgazers-data) for use elsewhere
 - Does not rely on a physical RGB Matrix display and can be [fully emulated](#the-emulator) in a browser
-- [Repurpose/analyze FlightGazer's own realtime data](#using-flightgazers-data) for use elsewhere
 - Extensive logging and [terminal output](#interactive-mode) capabilities as a core function
 - Works offline once initial setup is complete (albeit, with no API functionality and as long as `dump1090` is running on the same system)
 - Built to work with existing setups like [PiAware](https://www.flightaware.com/adsb/piaware/build)/[FlightFeeder](https://www.flightaware.com/adsb/flightfeeder/), [ADSBExchange](https://www.adsbexchange.com/sd-card-docs/), [Airplanes.Live](https://airplanes.live/image-guide/), [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder), [ADSB.im](https://adsb.im/home), and likely even more